kenwer/detectorist/README.md

 ## Changelog

 #### Added
+- Allow selecting a subset of the loaded images to be cropped & saved.
 - Display the GPS coordinates if available in EXIF.
 - Allow text selection in the EXIF info widget to be able to copy text.